 - Like all dry foods, it’s not hydrating

-The food is fortified with a standard array of vitamins, minerals, and amino acids.
-It also contains dried kelp, a rich natural source of vitamins and minerals.
+This wet food is fortified with a standard array of vitamins, minerals, and amino acids.
+It also contains trace amounts of vegetable juice, fruit juice, paprika, and turmeric.
+These last two are likely used as natural coloring agents.

 Overall, this food is rich in protein with moderate fat and low carbohydrate content.

-This food contains 206 calories in each 5.5-ounce can or 37 calories per ounce.
+This food contains 178 calories in each 6.4-ounce carton or about 28 calories per ounce.

 - Uses a combination of muscle meat and organs